Open courses

 The walks are usually a full day’s workshop, and you you needn’t be super-fit, with around 4-5 hours of very slow, easy walking with frequent stops to introduce you to interesting wild edibles & medicinals as we go along, with opportunities to taste things.
 Most walks are only a mile or so in length over the whole day.
 If a particular route is longer or more moderate in nature I will specifically state this on the listing.
 Sometimes we’ll all bring a packed lunch and have a rest to eat on the way round, sometimes we’ll cook our own wild lunch as part of the course.

-Foraged tasters & cook-up (COVID permitting)
+Foraged tasters & cook-up (on some courses)

 Weather